Start with questions and curiosity.

 • How are career paths defined?
 Who has ownership of defining a career path?

 • How is appreciation shown?
-And how is the showing of appreciate encouraged?
+And how is the showing of appreciation encouraged?

 • How and where are organizational values and vision expressed?
 Do team members feel inspired by organizational values and vision?
 How do you know?